Shashwat-Darshan/ihr-django/proposal.md

 The current IHR backend is built on Django 2.2.27, an outdated framework that lacks modern asynchronous capabilities.
 This limitation causes performance bottlenecks under high-concurrency conditions and makes the codebase increasingly difficult to maintain.
 Additionally, the existing system does not efficiently handle concurrent requests, leading to potential slowdowns during peak usage times.

 My proposal is to migrate the IHR backend to FastAPI—a high-performance, asynchronous web framework designed for modern API development.
 This migration will significantly enhance API response times, simplify the system’s architecture, improve security, and auto-generate comprehensive API documentation using FastAPI’s native OpenAPI support.
-Additionally, replacing Django ORM-based database management with optimized SQLAlchemy queries will lead to more efficient and flexible database interactions.
+Furthermore, I will implement Bash scripts for database initialization, management, and schema migrations, as requested, to improve maintainability and streamline database operations.
 This transition will ultimately result in a faster, more scalable, and easier-to-maintain backend infrastructure, ensuring that the IHR project remains sustainable and adaptable to future demands.

 ---